kslg/pp2-spider-quiz/README.md

 ## Fix

-I found a CCS Modal workaround instead and styled it.
+I found a simple Javascript CCS Modal workaround instead and styled it.

 ## UX Planning